two-hundred/celerity-docs/docs/auth/jwts.md

 # JWTs

-JWTs (JSON Web Tokens) can be used to authenticate with Celerity components with HTTP APIs such as the [Build Engine API](/build-engine/docs/intro) and the [Workflow Runtime](/workflow-runtime/docs/intro).
+JWTs (JSON Web Tokens) can be used to authenticate with Celerity components with HTTP APIs such as the [Deploy Engine API](/deploy-engine/docs/intro) and the [Workflow Runtime](/workflow-runtime/docs/intro).

 JWTs must be issued by an OAuth2 or OIDC provider that is configured for the Celerity component you are authenticating with.
 Public keys must be exposed by the provider via a JWKS (JSON Web Key Set) endpoint.
 The provider is expected to have a discovery endpoint that exposes the JWKS URI and other metadata required to validate the JWT.
 Celerity components expect an OIDC or OAuth2 provider discovery endpoint to be of the form `{issuer}/.well-known/openid-configuration` or `{issuer}/.well-known/oauth-authorization-server`.